-Appendix A, System calculations: This appendix provides worksheets for sizing standby batteries, and calculating maximum wire lengths for NAC output circuits and intelligent addressable loops.
+Appendix A, System calculations: This appendix provides worksheets for sizing standby batteries, and for calculating the maximum wire lengths for notification appliance circuits and intelligent addressable loops.

 Appendix B, Barcode library: This appendix provides a set of barcodes that you can use to add location descriptions to event messages from the control panel CPU/Display Unit.